antoine3000/dok-antoine/content/2020-06-15-green-observatory/2020-06-16-input/_index.md

 # Introduction

-The goal of this project is to build an electronic board (low power, 5V) that can receive signals from a plant via electrodes placed on its leaves and send instructions to another board dedicated to the outputs (high power, 12 V).
-The calculations are performed by the microchip.
+An electronic board (low power, 5V) that receives signals from a plant via electrodes placed on its leaves and sends instructions to [another board](green-observatory-output.html) dedicated to the outputs (high power, 12 V).
+Calculations are performed by a ATmega 16-U2 microchip.
 The data can be read on a computer via USB.

 ## Research